carlonluca/docker-mldonkey/README.md

 Currently, dev images include the dark theme and all the most recent commits to the official repo + other updates.
 Refer to https://github.com/carlonluca/mldonkey for more info.

+**Refer to https://bugfreeblog.duckdns.org/docker-images-for-the-mldonkey-service for more info about each available image.**

 ## Usage

 To run mldonkey using this image: